Marioyahuar/Market-Status-API-REST/README.md

 ### Other features

-* Checksum Verification: The API supports the option to request that checksums be sent through the WebSocket connection and makes the calculations to verify that the orderbook data is correct and up to date.
+* Checksum Verification: The API supports the option to request checksums to be sent through the WebSocket connection and makes the calculations to verify that the orderbook data is correct and up to date.
 See the result in console while the server is running:

 ```
 Checksum: -1508730772 success!
 Checksum: -903310496 success!
 ```
 * HTML interface: The API support a simple HTTP interface to fetch the endpoints.
+* WebSocket connection for Real-time display of the tips of the orderbook in the user interface.

 ### Upcoming features

 I'm working to improve the API and provide the best experience for users.
 Here are some of the upcoming features i'm working on:

 * Creation of a set of units tests for the logic used in the effective price calculation
-* Real-time display of the tips of the orderbook in the user interface
+* ~~Real-time display of the tips of the orderbook in the user interface~~
 * Improved performance and scalability

 If you have any suggestions or ideas for new features, please open an issue in the repository and let me know.
 I would love to hear from you!